Aerobic Fitness Prevents Coronary Artery Disease

 09/13/2018 05:53 AM

 Deaths due to a coronary event occur at a rate of approximately one every minute in the US!
 As such, coronary artery disease deserves more attention than it gets.

 Even worse than the huge number of people dying from coronary disease every year is that researchers have estimated that 80-90% of heart disease can be prevented (Kones R. 2011) (Mozaffarian D, et al. 2008).
 Risk factors for coronary artery disease include: elevated blood pressure, elevated blood lipids, smoking, diabetes, obesity, stress, family history of heart disease, and, most importantly, lack of exercise, specifically, aerobic exercise.
 Other than "family history," each of these risk factors can be modified with lifestyle changes.

 In my opinion, nothing -- absolutely NOTHING -- is more effective for coronary artery disease than aerobic exercise.

 Now it's certainly not news to state that exercise is good for your heart.
 But what I will explain here is how effective maintaining your aerobic fitness can be.
-(NOTE: This review is a companion to Exercise and Coronary Artery Disease.)
+(NOTE: This review is a companion to Exercise for Coronary Artery Disease.)

 Coronary artery disease is a serious medical condition!
 While exercise is clearly one of the best things you can do, talk to your personal physician before you decide to embark on a new exercise program.
 Then, once you receive the go-ahead, use this article to guide you.